Theosiam/Facial-Emotion-Detection-ResEmoteNet-ONNX/README.md

 # Facial-Emotion-Detection // ResEmoteNet + ONNX

-🚀 This repository is a modified version of [ResEmoteNet](https://github.com/ArnabKumarRoy02/ResEmoteNet), focusing exclusively on the **FER2013 dataset** and adding support for **ONNX inference** to enhance deployment capabilities.

-# Face Detection and Recognition Project

-This repository contains resources and code for implementing face detection and recognition using OpenCV, Haar cascades, and ONNX runtime inference.
+🚀 This repository is a modified version of [ResEmoteNet](https://github.com/ArnabKumarRoy02/ResEmoteNet), focusing exclusively on the **FER2013 dataset** and contains resources and code for implementing face detection and recognition using OpenCV, Haar cascades, and ONNX runtime inference.

 ## Overview
 This project includes: